ccallawa/alyvix_doc/stylesheet.rst

       With text, or use the ``|`` by itself for just the icon (it's always placed as ``::before``)

+A single inline icon is also possible by adding ``fasmall`` as long as it's at the start of a sentence/bullet:

+.. rst-class:: fa fasmall fa-play-circle

+   I'm a ``play-circle`` Font Awesome icon

-Don't use RAW HTML to do it:
+Don't use RAW HTML to do it (unless required to circumvent the above to restrictions, but even then think hard about it due to the security concerns of raw HTML):

 .. raw:: html